 F at Second Ave.

 With its cane-back chairs and wall-mounted mirrors scrawled with daily specials, Angelina Café is not unlike many local French bistros striving for the Balthazar aesthetic.
-The tiny space is crammed with bric-a-brac, lit with hanging stained-glass lamps, and filled with a dozen charmingly mismatched wooden tables and banquettes.
+The space (which moved across the street from its original location) is crammed with bric-a-brac, lit with hanging stained-glass lamps, and filled with charmingly mismatched wooden tables and banquettes.
 North African chef-owner Rafik Bouzgarrou's menu, however, is more Pan-Mediterranean than pure brasserie French.
-Italian pastas like fettuccine primavera sautéed with garlic are as popular as steak topped with spicy brown peppercorn sauce, and, in a nod to the chef's own heritage, there's vegetable couscous and crepes drizzled with honey as a Maghreb touch.
-Angelina is equally frequented during an $9.50 prix fixe weekend brunch, when more than one diner has been inspired to snap a picture of a Bouzgarrou specialty: Hunks of brioche French toast coated with cinnamon, pecans, and vanilla, a puff of powdered sugar, and heap of hand-selected bananas, strawberries, oranges, or kiwi.Recommended Dishes
+Italian pastas like fettuccine primavera sautéed with garlic are as popular as steak topped with spicy brown peppercorn sauce, and, in a nod to the chef's own heritage, there's crepes drizzled with honey as a Maghreb touch.
+Angelina is equally frequented during weekend brunch, when more than one diner has been inspired to snap a picture of a Bouzgarrou specialty: Hunks of brioche French toast coated with cinnamon, pecans, and vanilla, a puff of powdered sugar, and heap of hand-selected bananas, strawberries, oranges, or kiwi.Recommended Dishes